JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-09-17-Ricci_Flows_Curvature.md

 This tensor captures all information about curvature.
 Succinctly, this is a 4-tensor: $$R_{ijkl}$$.

+The above is an unfair treatment of Riemannian geometry.
+I'll have a separate blog on that subject soon.

 ### Ricci Curvature
 To get Ricci curvature, we take a __trace__ of the Riemann tensor: